jelmd/snmp-export/generator/README.md

 ```
 This would cause all metric instances having a subOid of 3009..3014 to be renamed to `lcp_fan_pct`, and all instances with a subOid of 1001, 1008, 3001..3008, 3015, and 3016 to be renamed to `lcp_temperature_C`.
 All others will keep its name `entPhySensorValue`.
 But remember, the name can still be overwritten/modified by other directives like `regex_extracts`.

+## HINTS

+If the result of a metric is not a number, a new label with the same name as the metric gets injected into the metric, with its value set to the result, and the metrics value set to `1.0`.
+This happens at the very last step and thus there is no direct way to rename the injected label.
+However, what one may do is to inject a new label with the intended name using a `lookups` item with an empty source\_indexes list, a lookup entry for this metric and rename it to the intended name.
+So the last thing one needs than to do is to avoid the automatic insertion of the label.
+For this one may use an overrides entry for the metric having a `regex_extracts` entry, which replaces `.*` with `1`.

 # EnumAsInfo and EnumAsStateSet